fiunchinho/armesto.net/content/post/2018-10-31-you-dont-need-different-dockerfiles.md

 ```

 ### Building our application image
+When building the Docker image now we can choose which stage to build.
+The stages that will be executed depend on which stage we choose to build and the order in which these stages are defined in the Dockerfile.

-Now if you are developing and need your `dev` version of the application, you can build the Docker image like
+If we are developing and need our `dev` version of the application, we can build the Docker image like

 ```
 $ docker build --tag "my-awesome-app" --target "dev" .
 ```

+This will only execute the Dockerfile lines of the stage named `dev`, and the stages that appear right before it: `common` and `builder-dev`.
+If we would've placed the `builder-prod` stage before the definition of the `dev` stage (right after the `builder-dev` stage), the `builder-prod` stage lines would've got executed when building the `dev` stage, even though we don't need them.
+So make sure to plan ahead and put the stages in the right order: every stage related to `dev` will be placed before any stage related to `prod`.

-And if you need the `prod` version that will be deployed in production, you can pass the `prod` target or just don't pass any target at all
+If we need the `prod` version that will be deployed in production, we can pass the `prod` target or just don't pass any target at all

 ```
 $ docker build --tag "my-awesome-app" .
 ```

+This will execute all the instructions in the Dockerfile, because the `prod` stage is the last one to appear on the Dockerfile.

 ### Can we improve the building speed for development?
 It seems that building our docker image for development is kind of slow.
 Can we make it faster?